sendgrid/docs/source/User_Guide/Settings/parse.md

 Add Host & URL
 {% endanchor %}

-Inbound parse requires a hostname, where the emails will be sent, and the URL where SendGrid will send the data it builds from every email.
+Inbound Parse requires a hostname, where the emails will be sent, and the URL where SendGrid will send the data it builds from every email.

 **Host Name** - The domain where you have pointed an MX Record, so that email can be sent to and received by addresses at this hostname.
 For example: sgparse.example.com